 Erik Bauersfeld, the voice of Admiral Ackbar, died of natural causes in April 2016 during filming.
 Ackbar is thus voiced by Tom Kane, who has been voicing him for years in the cartoons, video games, and theme park attractions.

-Jesús Barrero, the Latin American Spanish voice for Luke, was diagnosed with lung cancer in March 2015 and subsequently passed away from complications caused by it on February 17, 2016, only a few months after completing his work on his last film The Force Awakens.
+Jesús Barrero, the Latin American Spanish voice for Luke, was diagnosed with lung cancer in March 2015 and subsequently died from complications caused by it on February 17, 2016, only a few months after completing his work on his final film, The Force Awakens.
 His nephew Víctor Covarrubias voiced Luke in the trailer, and Beto Castillo (who voiced the titular character in Doctor Strange (2016)) voiced him in the film proper.